-My physical inspection of the roof void area was restricted due to personal items, insulation material and areas visible from the floored sections.
+My physical inspection of the roof void area was restricted due to insulation material and stored items and areas visible from the suitable crawl boards.

-My inspection of the roof covering was restricted from ground level and some parts were not visible.
+My inspection of the roof covering was restricted from

+ground level and some parts were not visible.
+The flat roof coverings were not visible from ground level.